ct1/guides/production_postgresql.md

 ### 5. Setup triggers for full text search tables
-If you don't need to manually create triggers for tables (e.g. full text search) skip this topic
+If you don't need to manually create triggers for tables (e.g. full text search) skip this topic.

-In pgAdmin 4 go to Servers/<myproj_production>/Databases/<database-name>/Schemas/public/Tables
+In pgAdmin 4 go to Servers/<myproj_production>/Databases/<database-name>/Schemas/public/Tables.

 For each table you need to create triggers execute their corresponding script.
-Example: script for table campaigns
+Example: script for table campaigns.
 ```
 Right-click/Scripts/SELECT script and go to the command line.
 ```